NoNPCSociety/nonpcsociety.github.io/docs/afx-v1.0.md

 Therefore, it is difficult to transplant the Real Yield model directly.

-Thus, AFX shifts to a structure where the fees generated from the trading act itself—accompanying market participation—serve as the circulating resource, acting as a substitute for "revenue products."
+Thus, AFX shifts to a structure where the fees generated from the trading act itself—arising from market participation—serve as the circulating resource, acting as a substitute for "revenue products."

 ### **1.4 Design Requirements Derived from Historical Failures**